2D vs 3D Medical Animation: Which is right for your project?

 5. Will you repurpose this content?

-• If yes, 3D models can be rendered from multiple angles for various materials
+• If yes, 3D models can be rendered from multiple angles for various materials.
+Our modular chapters approach is designed specifically to maximise the utility of each animation across channels and audiences

 • 2D is faster to modify for specific revisions